 - You need more coverage.
 If you need to leave a larger death benefit behind to replace your income, settle debts, and more, you should consider a different type of life insurance that would allow for higher coverage amounts.

 - You are in relatively good health.
 If you are in relatively good health, you may find term life insurance options more affordable because medical underwriting is less likely to reveal any issues that would cause an insurer to increase premiums.

 How To Buy Final Expense Life Insurance

-Policy applications may ask you questions about your health history, age, weight, and family history, which are factors used to calculate your premiums.
+Although final expense life insurance policies do not require full medical underwriting with a medical exam, applications may ask you questions about your health history, age, weight, and family history, which are factors used to calculate your premiums.
 You may also need other identifying information, like your driver’s license, address, phone number, and more.

 Final expense life insurance is not the only option for covering burial and funeral costs.
 Other choices may be a better fit for your needs, including term life insurance, pre-need insurance, pre-need funeral trust, and a self-funded burial.

 Term life insurance is a life insurance policy that has a specified term date, usually ranging anywhere from 10 to 30 years.
 Because these types of policies lock in their rates for the duration of the term and usually offer higher death benefits, they typically have higher premiums than a final expense insurance policy.